Skip to main content

 My first review on here!
 And it's for a recent ARC which fits into the summer Christmas theme.

-I'd like to thank Bethany House and LibraryThing for providing a digital copy of All's Fair in Love and Christmas by Sarah Monzon for review consideration.
+I'd like to thank Bethany House and LibraryThing for providing a complimentary copy of All's Fair in Love and Christmas by Sarah Monzon for review consideration.
 All opinions are my own.
 Book Thoughts content is also posted on LibraryThing.

 Book Synopsis